Probiotics for Gestational Diabetes

 The trial does not specify if you need to stop taking your current medications, but it mentions that certain prescription medications, especially those related to gastric function or immunosuppressants, might affect the study results.
 It's best to discuss your current medications with the study team to see if they might interfere with the trial.

-What evidence supports the effectiveness of the probiotic treatment for gestational diabetes?
+What evidence suggests that this probiotic treatment might be effective for gestational diabetes?

 Graeme N Smith, MD, PhD